Isolating applications on a parallel network protects against attacks on sensitive data

 - Deploy technologies without taking up bandwidth.

-- Utilize plug-&-play connectivity.
+- Utilize plug-and-play connectivity.

 - Implement enterprise-grade security.